bywatersolutions/bywater-koha-release-notes/barcodeprfx-v18.11.04-03.md

 # Release Notes for barcodeprfx-v18.11.04-03

+## Bywater Only

+- NOT IN BUGZILLA - Fix bug introduced by rebase

 ## Custom For Instance

 - [[20256]](http://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=20256) Add ability to limit editing of items to home library